Karthiksaran-001/Git/README.md

 - 👋 Hi, I’m @Karthiksaran
-- 👀 I’m interested in Programming and My Domain is AI and Web Development
+- 👀 I’m interested in Programming and My Domain is Data Science and RPA
-- 🌱 I’m currently learning RPA
+- 🌱 I’m currently Working  RPA
 - 💞️ I’m looking to collaborate on Industrial Projects
 - 📫 How to reach me mail : mailmekarthik001@gmail.com